Table of Contents [expand]

 Step 5: Resume Normal Operation

-$ heroku maintenance:off
+$ heroku maintenance:off -a example-app

 Upgrade Using a Fork